Enzo-Nunes/SkyForge/README.md

 ### Option 1 - Run from Executable (Recommended)

-The easiest way to use the app is to simply download the [latest release](https://github.com/Enzo-Nunes/SkyForge/releases/latest) executable.
-Open Skyforge.exe and a terminal window will open with the program.
+The easiest way to use the app is to simply download the [latest release](https://github.com/Enzo-Nunes/SkyForge/releases/latest)'s executable and config file.
+Place both files on the same directory and run Skyforge.exe.
+A terminal window will open with the program.

 ### Option 2 - Run From Source